JackEdTaylor/LexOPSdocs/docs/05-shiny.md

 <p class="caption">(\#fig:unnamed-chunk-12)Setting the seed in the Shiny app.</p>
 </div>

-If you ["codify" your selected options](#codify), the generated code will also set the seed as the same value, such that a stimulus list can be reproduced outside of the shiny app.
+If you ["codify" your selected options](#codify), the generated code will also set the seed as the same value, so that a stimulus list can be reproduced outside of the shiny app.

 <div class="danger">
 <p>Note that in order to reproduce stimulus lists generated with R code